 Tender turkey, large chunks of carrots and potatoes swimming in silky smooth gravy.
 I can’t imagine a better meal in colder months than this creamy leftover turkey stew!

-However, if you want to keep this stew dairy free, it’s is just as delicious and less calorific without the cream.
-You choice!
+- Adding cream makes the stew more luxurious.
+Add it to the pot just before serving.
+If you want to keep this stew dairy free, it’s is just as delicious and less calorific without the cream.
+Your choice!

 - Irish Beef Stew